-12. How to cope up with motion sickness
+12. How to deal with motion sickness on a plane

-If any of your kids is having motion sickness (which is likely for some kids ) then you have to first discuss with your pediatrician prior to your trip as they guide you better.
+If your kids are having motion sickness (which is likely for some kids ) then you must discuss with your pediatrician before you go on a trip.

 13. How to deal with an upset stomach or diarrhea

-It is recommended not to take any medication for diarrhea unless it is going on for a really long time.
+It is recommended not to take any medication for diarrhea unless it is going on for a long time.
 Let the stomach bug get out of the system and it may take several days.
-Although it is quite stressful for moms as kids lose a lot of weight.
-However, they are going to regain once they would start eating better.
+Although it is quite stressful for moms as kids lose a lot of weight and get dehydrated.
+Soon kids are going to regain lost pounds, once they start eating better.

 14. Medicines you might need on the plane for kids

-Reminder – All medicines have to be in a clear bag for a security scan.
+Don’t forget to take all medicines need to be in a clear bag for a security scan.

-Some pediatricians require you to get your baby tested for tuberculosis once you come back from overseas.
+In the US, pediatricians require you to get your baby tested for tuberculosis once you come back from overseas.
 It varies from country to country, so you need to check with your pediatrician.

 15. Time to board – Dos and Don’ts

-Have a candy, lollypop for your toddler to suck on while taking off or landing or wear earplugs (if she does) so her ears won’t pop.
-For an infant have a bottle ready or breastfeed when your flight takes off.
+- Offer your kids candy, or lollypop during taking off or landing, or have them wear earplugs to avoid air pressure.
+For an infant, have a bottle ready or breastfeed before your flight takes off.

 - Always make sure kids are in fresh diapers before you board the plane.